Plant diseases and pests

 American foulbrood

 American foulbrood is a fatal bacterial disease of honey bee brood.
-It was detected in Alice Springs in 2019 and 2020.
+It was detected in Alice Springs in 2019 and 2020 but has since been eradicated.

 It has not been detected outside of the Alice Springs township.